shiftmark/VideoFromFrames/README.md

 # Usage

-The current implementation requires one mandatory update the `.env`:
+The current implementation requires one mandatory update in the `.env` file:

 - `RPC_SERVER` This value should be replaced with the IP or URL of the server.